Horchata – Mexican Rice Drink

 Instructions

-• Strain through a sieve and return the mixture to the blender.
+• Pass this mixture through a strainer and return the mixture to the blender.

 • Chill or serve over ice, garnished with ground cinnamon.

-• Always stir before serving, as rice sediment will sink to the bottom as it chills.
+• Always stir before serving, as rice sediment may sink to the bottom as it chills.

 Did you try this recipe?
 Leave a comment below.Please follow me on Instagram @chefmireille or tag me #chefmireille with your pics!
 I’d love to share them!